lvgl/docs_old/en/get-started/pc-simulator.md

 # Simulator on PC

-You can try out the LittlevGL **using only your PC** without any development boards.
-Write a code, run it on the PC and see the result on the monitor.
-It is cross-platform: Windows, Linux and OSX are supported.
+You can try out the LittlevGL **using only your PC** (i.e. without any development boards).
+The LittlevGL will run on a simulator environment on the PC where anyone can write and experiment the real LittlevGL applications.

+Simulator on the PC have the following advantages:
+- Hardware independent - Write a code, run it on the PC and see the result on the PC monitor.
+- Cross-platform - Any Windows, Linux or OSX PC can run the PC simulator.
-The written code is portable, you can simply copy it when using an embedded hardware.
+- Portability - the written code is portable, which means you can simply copy it when using an embedded hardware.

-The simulator is also very useful to report bugs because it means common platform for every user.
+- Easy Validation - The simulator is also very useful to report bugs because it means common platform for every user.
 So it's a good idea to reproduce a bug in simulator and use the code snippet in the [Forum](https://forum.littlevgl.com).

 ## Select an IDE

-The simulator is ported to various IDEs.
+The simulator is ported to various IDE (Integrated Development Environment)s.
 Choose your favorite IDE, read its README on GitHub, download the project, and load it to the IDE.

 ```eval_rst
 .. raw:: html